 - Curricular forms either moving the previous content or cross-listing the current courses

 - A proposal for how the FTES will be distributed (if the courses are cross-listed) during the “teach-out” phase.

 - An explanation of the program changes that will be made (if any).
 NOTE: degree program changes can be processed only once a year, in the fall.
 The changes must have been approved by all levels of curricular review prior to December 20 of the year prior to the fall the change will take place.

 - The proposal for discontinuation will need to be approved by the following:

 - UGS Committee (for undergraduate programs) or GS&R Committee (for graduate and credential programs)

 - Curriculum and Research Committee

 - Once all these levels of approval have been reached, the President (or designee) shall inform the Chancellor’s Office of the proposed discontinuation.
-At SJSU, this notification has been delegated to the office of UGS.
+At SJSU, this notification has been delegated to the office of GUP.
 If the program in question is a concentration, the Chancellor’s Office will be notified of the discontinuation, but the final approval rests with the Provost.